SimpleITK/SimpleITK/docs/source/faq.rst

 C99 and C++ TR1 extension.
 Therefore SimpleITK places additional requirements on the compiler beyond what is required for ITK.
 In principle we require C++x03 with C99's "stdint.h" and TR1's "functional".
-If your compiler has those features it is likely able to be supported.
+If a compiler has those features it is likely able to be supported.

 The additional requirement for a supported compiler is that it is on the